Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions: Results and Analysis

 Having figured out the system's dynamical behaviors under constant conditions, we next investigate a more ecologically relevant scenario by introducing sinusoidal variation in the environment carrying capacity, a key parameter that influences the bacterial growth.
 This is conveniently implemented by setting \(K(t) = A K_0 \sin(2\pi f t) + K_0\), where \(A\) and \(f\) represent the amplitude and frequency of the environmental forcing, respectively.

 Our simulations reveal that environmental fluctuations have profoundly different impacts depending on the distinct steady states of the deterministic system (i.e., without fluctuations \(A=0\)).
-For parameter regimes where the deterministic system converges to stable fixed points, the introduction of moderate fluctuations of the environment just perturbs the system slightly, resulting in small-amplitude, regular oscillations around the former equilibrium points (Fig.~\ref{fig:RE4-1}).
-In stark contrast, for systems operating in the limit cycle regime (deterministic oscillations, c.f., Fig.~\ref{fig:RE1}~(a)), periodic environmental forcing significantly alters the long-term dynamical behavior.
+For parameter regimes where the deterministic system converges to stable fixed points, the introduction of moderate fluctuations of the environment just perturbs the system slightly, resulting in small-amplitude, regular oscillations around the former equilibrium points (Fig.~S8).
+By contrast, for systems operating in the limit cycle regime (deterministic oscillations, c.f., Fig.~\ref{fig:RE1}~(a)), periodic environmental forcing significantly alters the long-term dynamical behavior.
 We obtain versatile stationary dynamics of the phage-bacteria system, which is critically dependent on the coupling between the intrinsic oscillation frequency \(f_c\) of the limit cycle solution and the external forcing frequency \(f\) of the environment.
-Specifically, we observe the emergence of multi-periodic states and also the quasi-periodic dynamics, evidenced by the presence of discrete points and a closed ring in the Poincare section of the phase trajectories of the system in the stationary state; see Fig.~\ref{fig:RE4-2}.
+Specifically, we observe the emergence of multi-periodic states and also the quasi-periodic dynamics of the phase trajectories of the system in the stationary state; see Fig.~\ref{fig:RE4-2}.
+The different outcomes are verified by the diverse diagrams of points left in the Poincar\'e section, which is constructed by intersecting phase trajectories with the plane \( P = \text{const.} \).
+In simulations, this constant is taken as the average value of $P$ over a period of steady state.
+And only those intersections satisfying the unidirectional crossing condition \( \dot{P} > 0 \) are retained, which guarantees a well-defined return map.
+Meanwhile, initial transients are discarded to ensure convergence to the stationary state.